I want to see a man beaten to a bloody pulp with a high-heel shoved in his mouth, like an apple in the mouth of a pig. Andrea Dworkin

 While these are some quotes from famous people and celebrities, let’s look into some which are created by innovative ïndividuals:

-“So, we can’t pass gun laws because it threats our liberty.
+“So, we can’t pass gun laws because it threatens our liberty.
 Great.
 Tell me how you want to regulate marriages and vaginas”

 “If women take up guns to protect their reproductive rights, the GOP would ban assault rifles right away”